-Our last days spent in a reserve always have a bitter sweet feeling to it.
-On one end, there’s the disappointment that the adventure is coming to an end.
-On the other, it’s exciting because you never know what mother nature has in store for you.
+Our last days spent in a reserve always have a bitter-sweet feeling to them.
+On the one hand, there’s regret that the adventure is coming to an end.
+On the other, there’s excitement because you never know whether Mother Nature has a last surprise in store for you.

-And boy did she have a treat for us.
-We headed from Kalahari Tented camp to Twee Rivierin, and enjoyed a few special sightings along the way – a Cheetah in beautiful morning light calling for his brothers, 2 male Kori Bustards fighting for dominance, a Honey Badger (Ratel) foraging for food in the river bed, and a Leopard and cub walking along the calcrete ridges in the distance.
-But our next sighting was one that we’d hoped for but thought we’d never be close enough to truly enjoy the experience of it.
+And boy, did she have a treat for us!
+We headed from the Kalahari Tented Camp to Twee Rivieren in the Kgalagadi Transfrontier Park and enjoyed a few special sightings along the way: a cheetah in beautiful morning light calling for his brothers, two male Kori bustards fighting for dominance, a honey badger foraging for food in the riverbed and a leopard and cub walking along the calcrete ridges in the distance.

 Yet our next sighting was one we’d often hoped for but never thought we’d be close enough to enjoy.

 We had come across a colony of meerkats searching for food along the riverbed, and even though it was quite late and the light was harsh, we decided to take some photos since they were so close to us... read more in Photo Tales.

 If you would like a chance to be a part of the next edition of Photo Tales then submit your stories here.